donejs/donejs/docs/features.md

 ##### Unit tests

 Unit tests are used to test the interface for modules like models and view models.
-You can choose between BDD style unit tests with Jasmine or Mocha, or more functional unit tests with QUnit.
+You can choose between BDD style unit tests with Jasmine or Mocha, or a more traditional TDD assertion style with QUnit.

 ##### Functional tests